openframeworks/ofBook/chapters/ofSketch/chapter.md

 # ofSketch
 By Brannon Dorsey (& Christopher Baker?)

 ![ofSketch Screenshot](images/ofSketch.jpg)

 **[MH: I modified the headers so that h1 is only used for the title.
 Otherwise the web/pdf outputs get a little funky]**
 ## What is ofSketch?
 [ofSketch](https://github.com/olab-io/ofSketch) is a barebones development environment created specifically for building and running openFrameworks sketches.
-It is a "plug and play" openFrameworks application that allows you to spend more time coding and less time with configuration.
+It is a "plug and play" openFrameworks application that allows you to spend more time coding and less time with configuration.  **[mh: maybe instead of saying "plug and play," you could just mention that there is not installation process - it's just download and run]**

 One of the main goals in developing ofSketch is to decrease the barriers to entry for openFrameworks.
 For this reason, it should be noted that ofSketch is primarily geared towards beginners and new coders.